FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 Luckily, it's easy to fix.
 The same curl command with a more secure password allows a registration.
 I mean, c'mon, "password5"?

-If you require password changes when a breached password is found, FusionAuth has built-in pages to support this flow.
-Here's what a user with a compromised password will see after attempting to login, if you are using the FusionAuth provided login screens:
+If you require a password change when a breached credential is found, FusionAuth has built-in pages to support this flow.
+Here's what a user with a compromised password will see after attempting to log in, if you are using the FusionAuth provided pages:

 {% include _image.liquid src="/assets/img/blogs/breached-password-detection/invalid-login-message.png" alt="What a user sees when they are forced to change their breached password." class="img-fluid" figure=false %}

-Any administrative user viewing the user details page will also see a warning as well as information about when the breach was found.
-Here's what it looks like when a user has a weak password:
+Any administrator viewing the user details page will also see a warning and information about when the breach was found.
+Here's an example of a details page for a user with a weak password:

 {% include _image.liquid src="/assets/img/blogs/breached-password-detection/admin-ui-warning-of-breach.png" alt="The warning an administrative user sees after a compromised password is found." class="img-fluid" figure=false %}